AdobeDocs/campaign-classic.en/help/installation/using/privacy.md

 # Privacy {#privacy}

-Privacy configuration and hardening is a key element of security optimization.
-Read out this section to learn more on privacy best practices:

-* Protect your customer PII by using HTTPS instead of HTTP
-* Use PII view restriction to protect privacy and prevent data from being misused.
-* Make sure that encrypted passwords are restricted.
-* Protect the pages that might contain personal information such as mirror pages, web applications, etc.

 ## Privacy Requests

 Adobe Campaign offers a set of tools to help you with your Privacy Compliance for GDPR and CCPA.